Internal Reservation Policies

 Any event being held in an Aramark space during hours of operation must use Aramark’s services (Damen Dining, Simpson Dining, etc.).

-The following spaces require that Aramark be used as the exclusive food service provider: the Donovan Reading Room, the IC 4th floor, Mundelein Palm Court, Mundelein Sky Lounge, and Piper Hall.
+The following spaces require that Aramark be used as the exclusive food service provider: Jo Ann Rooney Hall, Mundelein Palm Court, and the IC 4th Floor.

-Cookouts or grilling is prohibited unless Aramark or a SAGA-approved vendor is used as the food service provider.
-Vendors must supply and cook the food.
+Cookouts or grilling is prohibited unless Aramark is used as the food service provider.
+Aramak must supply and cook the food.
 Students may serve food but are required to wear gloves.

 Types of Groups